How to Enable Contrib and Non-Free on Debian

 Components: main

-Warning: Removing these components will prevent installing or updating packages from contrib, non-free, and non-free-firmware.
-Any currently installed non-free packages will remain but won’t receive updates.
+Removing these components will prevent installing or updating packages from contrib, non-free, and non-free-firmware.
+As a result, any currently installed non-free packages will remain but will not receive updates.
 If critical firmware is installed from these components, removing them could affect hardware functionality after a kernel update.

 Conclusion